 Other than just connecting your social media and email marketing and encouraging readers to share, you can also provide extra incentives to get fans to join your list.

 A lot of businesses have had success with running Facebook sweepstakes.
-With a tool like Social Campaigns, you can create a sweepstakes on Facebook that not only gets people to “Like” your Facebook Page but also gets them to share their email address to be entered in the contest.
+With Constant Contact, you can create a sweepstakes on Facebook that not only gets people to “Like” your Facebook Page but also gets them to share their email address to be entered in the contest.

 You can also offer a coupon to fans and encourage them to join your list.
 This is a great opportunity to attract new contacts when they’re already excited about your campaign and want to learn more about what you have to offer.